 Graduates can expect to find employment opportunities in the retail fitness and sport industry, fitness and health clubs, corporate fitness, wellness and recreation programs, and public and private fitness programs.
 Graduates may also find opportunities with community institutions for special populations, hospital and rehabilitation settings, health promotion agencies, municipal recreation, leisure services and in the tourism industry.

 PREREQUISITES

-- Grade 12 or equivalent or mature student status - Each student is required to have proper gym footwear and clothing
+- If a student does not have Grade 12 or equivalent, he/she must achieve a score of 13 on the Wonderlic Test. - Each student is required to have proper gym footwear and clothing.

 GRADUATION REQUIREMENTS